yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    The [Azure Database Migration Service](https://docs.microsoft.com/azure/dms/dms-overview?view=sqlallproducts-allversions) (DMS) is a fully managed service designed to enable seamless migrations from multiple database sources to Azure Data platforms with minimal downtime.
 It provides customers with a comprehensive, highly available migration solution.

-   > Online migrations involve a cutover phase where the final transaction set needs to be applied to the target database.
+   > When you migrate databases to Azure by using Azure Database Migration Service, you have the option of using an offline or online migration.
+With an offline migration, application downtime starts when the migration starts.
+With an online migration, downtime is limited to the time to cut over at the end of migration.
+Online migrations involve a cutover phase where the final transaction set needs to be applied to the target database.
 The application must also be configured to point to the new database.
 As a result, the process involves a minimal amount of downtime.

    The service uses the Data Migration Assistant to generate assessment reports that provide recommendations to guide you through the changes required before performing a migration.
 When you're ready to begin the migration process, the Azure Database Migration Service conducts all of the steps necessary, following best practices as determined by Microsoft.